-Creating a calendar for a college or university group can be tricky.
+Creating a calendar for Higher Education or university group can be tricky.
 With so many events across departments, you need the right tools to simplify your complex calendar.

 Luckily, if you run your university group or department website on WordPress, you have tons of great calendar tools right at your fingertips.